-It’s currently staffed by a Police Chief, two full time officers, three part-time officers , a police clerk, and a parking enforcement person and school crossing guard.
+It’s currently staffed by a Police Chief, three full time officers, four part-time officers , a police clerk, and a parking enforcement person and school crossing guard.

 Over the past few years, the call incidents have been increasing, keeping the small department very busy.
 During the year of 2010, the department answered over 1,000 calls.
 The police department is responsible for the safety of the citizens of the Borough of Newville, providing patrol coverage for the protection against crimes, and protecting the welfare of the citizens.